Head & Shoulders: Marketing

-The brand has long been marketed under the tagline "You Never Get a Second Chance to Make a First Impression", which has been identified as an example of "anxiety marketing" commonly used by Procter & Gamble to drive sales by inducing fears of social consequences associated with the condition that the product claims to address.
+Advertising for Head & Shoulders has frequently associated dandruff with concerns regarding personal appearance and social embarrassment.
+One of its longest-running campaigns has marketed the product under the tagline "You Never Get a Second Chance to Make a First Impression", which has been identified as an example of "anxiety marketing" commonly used by Procter & Gamble to drive sales by inducing fears of social consequences associated with the condition that the product claims to address.
+Advertising has also sought to distance Head & Shoulders from its early image as a purely medicinal treatment, and to reduce perceived stigma associated with using an anti-dandruff shampoo.